pglezen/cl-traffic-vis/readme.md

 3. The traffic file (from Step #2) is processed by a Python/Pandas script `monthlySummary.py` to aggregate the counts to a montly summary.
-   Here is an example invocation.
+   Here is an invocation example.

-   `  python monthlySummary traffic_2019-07.txt`
+   `python monthlySummary traffic_2019-07.txt`

-   This creates a new file named `traffic_2019-07_flat.json`.
+   This creates a new file with a `.json` extension: `traffic_2019-07.json`.

-4. The Electron application reads the JSON flat file and creates the treemap.
+4. The Electron application reads the JSON flat file and creates treemaps and sunbursts.